-Reasoning with incomplete or potentially incorrect knowledge is an important challenge for Artificial Intelligence.
-This paper presents a system that revises its knowledge about dynamic systems by constructing and evaluating explanations.
-Conceptual knowledge is represented using compositional model fragments, which are used to explain phenomena via model formulation.
-Metareasoning is used to (1) score the resulting explanations numerically along several dimensions and (2) evaluate preferred explanations for global consistency.
-Global inconsistencies cause the system to favor alternative explanations and thereby change its beliefs.
+Reasoning with commonsense science knowledge is an important challenge for Artificial Intelligence.
+This paper presents a system that revises its knowledge in a commonsense science domain by constructing and evaluating explanations.
+Domain knowledge is represented using qualitative model fragments, which are used to explain phenomena via model formulation.
+Metareasoning is used to (1) score competing explanations numerically along several dimensions and (2) evaluate preferred explanations for global consistency.
+Inconsistencies cause the system to favor alternative explanations and thereby change its beliefs.
 We simulate the belief changes of several students during clinical interviews about how the seasons change.
-We show that qualitative models reasonably represent student knowledge, and that our system revises its beliefs in a fashion similar to the students.
+We show that qualitative models accurately represent student knowledge and that our system produces and revises a sequence of explanations similar those of the students.

-1 Introduction
+Introduction